Te Hokowhitu a Tū

 The first Maori Contingent sailed from Wellington aboard the SS Warrimoo in February 1915.
 Its motto was 'Te Hokowhitu a Tū' (the seventy twice-told warriors of the war god), signifying the 140 warriors of the war god, Tū-mata-uenga.
 This name was given by Wī Pere, an East Coast rangatira.
 The crest of the contingent bore two traditional Māori weapons, the taiaha and tewhatewha, crossed through a crown.

 The Native Contingent Committee had the task of raising and reinforcing the contingent.
-The committee included the four Māori MPs.
-Of these, Āpirana Ngata and Western Māori's Maui Pomare were key figures.
+The committee included the four Māori MPs, with Āpirana Ngata and Western Māori's Maui Pomare the key figures.

 The committee and the men of the contingent were determined that Māori should see combat, despite imperial concern about their use of weapons against European forces.
 Some New Zealanders thought that an exception should be made for Māori.
 The minister of defence, James Allen, wrote to Major-General Sir Alexander Godley, commander of the New Zealand Expeditionary Force, stating, 'Although they are a coloured race I think it would be apparent on their arrival that they are different to the ordinary coloured race.'

-Our ancestors were a warlike people ... the members of this war party would be ashamed to face their people at the conclusion of the war if they were to be confined entirely to garrison duty and not be given an opportunity of proving their mettle at the front.
+Our ancestors were a warlike people … [T]he members of this war party would be ashamed to face their people at the conclusion of the war if they were to be confined entirely to garrison duty and not … given an opportunity of proving their mettle at the front.